-Pawel Wolak has explained to WBN what his plans are for 2012 after announcing his retirement following his loss to rival Delvin Rodriguez in December at Madison Square Garden.
+Pawel Wolak has explained his plans to WBN after announcing his retirement following his loss to rival Delvin Rodriguez in December.

 “There are basically three options,” Wolak exclusively told World Boxing News.

 “Top Rank accepts my request to let me out of my contract early.
 I then go into MMA and have my first fight this summer.